SWI-Prolog/packages-xpce/CUSTOMISE.md

 describes an executable  (code)  object  that   will  be  converted  and executed by `display  ->open',  which  is   before  any  other  resource conversion will take place.
-Below is   the defenition from the supplied `Pce' file:
+Below is   the definition from the supplied `Pce' file:

     Pce.Display.initialise: \